Our Nursing Home Negligence Attorneys Explain UTI Nursing Home Neglect Lawsuits

 If the resident has a UTI, a simple antibiotic and hydration regimen should cure the infection.

 The problems arise if a nursing home UTI is ignored.

 Failing to Recognize Signs and Symptoms of a Urinary Tract Infection in a Long Term Care Patient Can Lead to Sepsis

 Untreated UTI’s in nursing home residents can be fatal.
 If a urinary tract infection is left to fester, it can lead to sepsis.
 Sepsis is a body-wide infection that infiltrates the victim’s blood.
 This ailment can cause total organ failure, trouble breathing, septic shock and wrongful death.

-Below is a death certificate which describes a nursing home neglect victim’s cause of death as a. sepsis and b. urinary tract infection.
-The death certificate describes the manner of death as ‘accident’, because the certifying physician believed the UTI/sepsis was preventable.
+Below is a death certificate that describes a nursing home neglect victim’s cause of death as a) sepsis and b) urinary tract infection.
+The death certificate describes the manner of death as an “accident”, because the certifying physician believed the UTI/sepsis was preventable.

 If your family member died from sepsis and/or a UTI, you should seek legal advice from our nursing home negligence law firm.
 The lawyers at Senior Justice Law Firm have successfully prosecuted hundreds of UTI and sepsis lawsuits for victims and their families.

 What are the Signs of a Nursing Home UTI?

 Usually, a UTI will result in painful urination.
 However, many nursing home residents are unable to communicate their pain, so the nursing home staff must diligently be on the lookout for the following symptoms of UTI: